 A: Federal law requires Ohio to try to recover money from your mother’s “estate” for Medicaid services paid on her behalf while she was alive.
-In order to qualify for Medicaid, a person must have used up all of her assets.
-If your mother left assets after her death, the government has a right to recover the Medicaid money that was spent on her behalf.
-Assuming your mother was a permanent nursing home resident, the state may recover her assets regardless of her age when she died or how long she was a nursing home resident.
-If she had stayed in the community, however, the state would only be able to recover from her estate if she was more than 55 years of age.
-The state can only recover from an estate after the Medicaid beneficiary and his or her spouse has died.
+In general, to qualify for Medicaid, a person must have used up all of her assets.
+If your mother still owned assets at her death, the government has a right to recover the Medicaid money that was spent on her behalf.
+Assuming your mother was a permanent nursing home resident or on a home and community-based waiver program such as PASSPORT, the state may recover her assets now that she has died.
+If she was not in a nursing home or on a waiver program in the community, however, the state can only recover from her estate if she was 55 or older when she died.
+The state can only recover from an estate after the Medicaid beneficiary and his or her spouse have died.

 Q: Who recovers the assets?